nignatiadis/empirical-bayes-confidence-intervals-paper/README.md

 A repository for reproducing the numerical results in the following preprint:

   >Ignatiadis, Nikolaos, and Stefan Wager.
-"Bias-Aware Confidence Intervals for Empirical Bayes Analysis." [arXiv:1902.02774](https://arxiv.org/abs/1902.02774) (2019)
+"Confidence Intervals for Nonparametric Empirical Bayes Analysis." [arXiv:1902.02774](https://arxiv.org/abs/1902.02774) (2019)

 See [Empirikos.jl](https://github.com/nignatiadis/Empirikos.jl) for the Julia package implementing the proposed method.